-Now, wrath the Teflon tape around the end of the threaded pipe and screw the new tub spout on clockwise by hand until it is tight and pointed down.
+Now, wrap the Teflon tape around the end of the threaded pipe and screw the new tub spout on clockwise by hand until it is tight and pointed down.

 Step 4: Installing the Faucet

-At the final step, it is all set to fix your new faucet.
 Start with taping around the thread on the spout nipple and then twist the faucet onto the nipple in a clockwise motion.
 Use water pump pliers to tighten it.
-Note that the jaws of the pliers are covered with tape to prevent any scratching the faucet.
+Note that the jaws of the pliers are covered with tape to prevent scratching the faucet.
 Be careful that you don’t over-tighten.

 If it’s a set screw faucet then simply slip it into place and tighten the set screw underneath.

-Finally check once switching on the tub and be sure the installation is done successfully.
+Finally, check once by switching on the tub and be sure the installation is done successfully.